JitindraFartiyal/Object-Detection/README.md

 # Update:
-Addition of Dropout, Batch Normalization and other optimization techniques are in process.
+- Dropout layer, batch normalization layer is added.
+We added 2 more Conv layer (subject to behaviour of loss) Currently, we are using Adam optimizer.
+- Code has been cleaned and became more dynamic.
+You can change the number of classes you want to classify, change the grid size,      number of bounding box from main function.
+- Added other logging facilities, like steps completed, checking previous epoch loss and current loss to compare.
+- Added Suggestion in README.md
-You Tube link will be soon available.
+- You Tube link will be soon available.

 # Intro:
 With the advent of Alex Krizhevsky paper in 2012 for ImageNet challenge, the domain of Deep Learning has got much attention needed to it.